-If you’re a high performer, you’re no doubt interested in optimising all aspects of your life: from your diet to your supplements, you’re likely managing your stress and maximising high quality sleep.
+If you’re a high performer, you’re no doubt interested in optimising all aspects of your life: from your diet to your supplements, you’re likely managing your stress and maximising high-quality sleep.
 You care about your cognitive and physical performance.
-But unfortunately for a large portion of adults, high quality sleep is hard to come by.
+But unfortunately for a large portion of adults, high-quality sleep is hard to come by.

-In fact, according to a survey by Aviva , more than a third of all people living in the UK suffer with insomnia, and around 25 percent of the population have a maximum of just five hours per night.
+In fact, according to a survey by Aviva , more than a third of all people living in the UK suffer from insomnia, and around 25 percent of the population have a maximum of just five hours per night.
 The government recommends that adults have between seven to nine of high-quality sleep each night in order to function best throughout the day and allow for full physiological and biological repair and restoration during the night.
 So, it’s safe to say we might have a sleeping issue.
-This has pushed a third of the UK population to resort to sleeping pills as an attempt to get some shut eye, but prescription sleeping pills are associated with dependency, memory loss and brain fog – not ideal.
+This has pushed a third of the UK population to resort to sleeping pills as an attempt to get some shut-eye, but prescription sleeping pills are associated with dependency, memory loss, and brain fog – not ideal.

 It’s a simple fact: if you’re not sleeping well, you’re not performing well.
-This is why we’ve decided to assess the best natural supplements you can take to improve the quality and duration of your sleep, to perform and feel better in your day to day life.
+This is why we’ve decided to assess the best natural supplements you can take to improve the quality and duration of your sleep, to perform and feel better in your day-to-day life.
 We’re also going to introduce you to the supplement that does it all: Performance Lab Sleep.
 A product that combines the most effective natural sleep ingredients in a clean, bio-available delivery.

 After reviewing dozens of supplements, we believe that Performance Lab Sleep is the best natural sleep aid currently available on the market.

 Or read on to see our full list of recommended Natural Sleep Aids for 2022.

 Top 5 Natural Sleep Supplements